 3. School tuition organizations that receive contributions from insurers for the purposes of this section.

 4. Qualified schools that participate under this section.

 5. Students who receive scholarships from monies contributed by insurers for the purposes of this section.

 D. If the allowable amount of a credit under this section exceeds the insurer's state premium tax liability, the amount of the claim not used to offset the premium tax liability may be carried forward as a credit against the insurer's subsequent years' premium tax liability for a period not to exceed five taxable years.

 E. A credit is not allowed if the insurer designates the contribution for the direct benefit of any specific student.

 F. An insurer that claims a tax credit against state premium tax liability is not required to pay any additional retaliatory tax imposed pursuant to section 20-230 as a result of claiming that tax credit.

-G. The department of insurance, with the cooperation of the department of revenue, shall adopt rules necessary for the administration of this section.
+G. The department of insurance and financial institutions, with the cooperation of the department of revenue, shall adopt rules necessary for the administration of this section.